Navigating the world of contraception: What to consider before making your choice

-It's crazy to think the Pill has actually been available in Australia since 1961.
-But not to all women.
-At the time, it was only available to married women and slapped with a 27.5% luxury tax!
+It's crazy to think the pill has actually been available in Australia since 1961 — but not to all women.
+At the time, it was only available to married women and slapped with a 27.5% luxury tax.
 Not cool.

 Now, fast forward to the 21st century, 70% of Aussie women use contraceptives AND we have the freedom of choice .

 But with 13 different options (and counting) on our contraceptive menu, decision fatigue can consume us.

+Variety of choice is definitely a great thing when it comes to the personal decision of picking a contraceptive method.
 But it does beg the question, how do we choose which one is right for us?

 Let's have a top-level look at each of them and take a deeper dive later.

 - Implant (or Implanon): A small, flexible rod made of medical-grade material that is inserted under the skin of your upper arm.
-It releases a steady amount of progestin into the bloodstream to prevent ovulation and cause changes to the cervical mucus.
+It releases a steady amount of progestin into the bloodstream to pause ovulation and cause changes to the cervical mucus.

-- Vasectomy: For the men, this is a permanent contraceptive option where the tubes are tied.
+- Vasectomy: For men, this is a permanent contraceptive option where the tubes are tied.
 It means sperm can't travel from the testicles to the penis, so no sperm will be present in his semen when he ejaculates.

-And no - the pull-out and pray method is not on the list. 🙅♀️
+And no, the 'pull-out and pray' method is not on the list.

 Choosing what’s right for us